nnc41/Flashcards/README.md

+# Flashcards
-Create digital flashcards assisting in studying.
+Create digital flashcards to assist in studying.